dyu/bookmarks/README.md

 # bookmarks app

-a simple self-hosted bookmarking app that can import bookmarks from delicious or chrome
+a simple self-hosted bookmarking app that can import bookmarks from delicious and chrome

 ### Quickstart
 ```